 Comes in a bag instead of a container and it doesn't seal very well.

-25 grams of grass-fed protein per serving.
+24 grams of protein per serving of 100 calories.
 No artificial sweeteners or colors.
-6 flavors.
+3 flavors.
 Affordably priced.
 Users rave about the taste.
 Easy to mix.
 No chalky or gritty texture.

 Whey isolate protein powder can help enhance your workouts and increase your feeling of satiety without raising your intake of fats and carbohydrates too much.
 It’s also a great alternative to whey concentrate powders for those who suffer from lactose intolerance because nearly all of the lactose is removed during processing.
 But while these powders are all processed in a similar way, that doesn’t mean they’re all the same.